-DEAR ANY STATE YOUTH SOCCER ASSOCIATION IN THE USA (and the U.S. SOCCER DA AND ECNL):
+DEAR ANY STATE YOUTH SOCCER ASSOCIATION IN THE USA, US CLUB and US SOCCER,

 Thanks for your understanding in my need to reach out and request rule changes and policy formation that will go against recruiting and tampering with players from other clubs in season.